Super-Resolving Cross-Domain Face Miniatures by Peeking at One-Shot Exemplar

 PULSE~\cite{menon2020pulse} traverses the high-resolution face image manifold and searches images whose downsampled versions are close to the given LR images.
 Although realistic images are achieved, this method requires input LR images to be perfectly pre-aligned.
 When LR images are unaligned, the reconstructed HR images are enforced to match the intensities of LR faces.
 This will lead to severe changes of face identities, as seen in Figure~\ref{fig:main-results}.
 Moreover, PULSE does not consider the domain gap.
 Due to the data distribution shift between the source and target domains, PULSE fails to super-resolve HR faces sharing the same style as the target domain images.

 In contrast, as seen in Figure~\ref{fig:main-results}, our method achieves superior performance compared to the other competing methods.
 Although input LR images are unaligned, our DAP-FSR still produces visually appealing HR faces which are close to their HR ground-truth.
 Notably, our upsampled faces also exhibit style-consistency with respect to the given one-shot target domain exemplar.
 This demonstrates the transfer ability of our method.
 Note that our method is actually able to super-resolve LR faces with an upscaling factor up to 64$\times$, and for fair comparisons with the state-of-the-art methods, we only show HR faces in the same resolution as other methods.
 To the best of our knowledge, our DAP-FSR network is \textit{the first attempt to super-resolve cross-domain LR images with only one target-domain exemplar}, and achieves superior super-resolution results.
-More visual results are provided in the supplementary materials.

 To further validate the generalization ability, in Figure~\ref{fig:tiny-face-in-the-wild}, we show the FSR results of tiny faces \textit{in-the-wild}~\cite{bai2018finding} under \textit{real-world unconstrained conditions}, where the ground-truth HRs are unavailable.
 Here, LR faces may undergo different poses, blurs, noises, etc. All the models are trained on the CelebA source dataset and adapted to the target domain using the given one-shot HR example.
 Moreover, in Figure~\ref{fig:nir-face}, we also conduct cross-domain FSR experiments on near infrared (NIR) face images~\cite{li2013the} as a target domain.
 Our DAP-FSR still outperforms the other competing methods, demonstrating the generalization ability of our method.